hellgames1/life-manager-online/README.md

 I suck at front-end.
 I can't be bothered to make responsive design, so currently this application does not display properly on a horizontal widescreen display.
 Also it's only tested on Chrome.
-If you want to see it correctly, either adjust your Chrome window so it's in vertical aspect ratio, or right-click, Inspect, and press on the tablet/smartphone icon on the top left.
+If you want to see it correctly in Desktop Chrome, right-click, press Inspect, and press on the tablet/smartphone icon on the top left.

 If you want to be able to access this remotely (from mobile network or another Wi-Fi),